karatelabs/karate/.github/CONTRIBUTING.md

     - [How to open the project in Eclipse as a Maven project?](https://stackoverflow.com/a/36242422/143475)
     - [Maven is not able to install the dependencies behind proxy!]()
     - Not listed here?
 Kindly search on Google / Stack Overflow.
 If you don't find a solution, feel free to open up a new issue in the issue tracker and maybe subsequently add it here.

+## Documentation

+There is a constant effort to update and add JPF documentation on the wiki.
+If you would like to contribute in that, please, contact us at
+---link to added.

+Contributions are welcomed and we encourage you to get involved with the community.

 - Send in your Pull Request(s) to the `develop` branch of this repository.